geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Anything that's a sign related issues, likely this part.

 ##### **Geohot** [[00:07:26](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=446)]
-Uh...
+Uh..
 Anything that's a sign related.

 ##### **Chenyu** [[00:07:28](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=448)]
 So there are several issues now is rectified a sign.

 ##### **Geohot** [[00:07:33](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=453)]
 Oh, I don't think those are in this part.
-Uh...
+Uh..
 I fixed most of them too, I think.
-At least...
+At least..
 So the current assign and master is completely broken.

 ##### **Geohot** [[00:07:47](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=467)]
-Uh...
-The current assigned and master...
-I have...
+Uh..
+The current assigned and master..
+I have..
 There's a test now that has an if rangeify in it because it'll only pass with rangeify.
-Um...
-So I think the assign is...
+Um..
+So I think the assign is..
 Oh, you mean the assign in the diamond problem.
 Yep.
 Yeah.
 So the diamond problem is not caused by this.
-Uh...
-The diamond problem...
+Uh..
+The diamond problem..
 This actually, you might be able to fix the diamond problem here.
 One solution to the diamond problem is to always make a copy before the assign and then remove the copy if you want to later.
-So like one way to always...
+So like one way to always..
 Like the problem with the diamond is when you have a kernel that's going to access both the assigned and unassigned version of a buffer.

 ##### **Geohot** [[00:08:31](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=511)]
-But one way to fix that is just always...
+But one way to fix that is just always..
 Yeah.

 ##### **Qazalin** [[00:08:37](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=517)]
 Okay.
 Okay.
 Okay.
 Okay.